DrewNaylor/guinget/docs/system-requirements.md

   - guinget has only been tested on Windows 10 versions 1803, 1903, 1909, 2004, and 20H2.
 Windows 7 SP1, 8.0, 8.1, all other versions of Windows 10, and 11 are untested although they might work for everything that's not directly reliant on winget, such as installing packages.
   - As .NET Framework 4.8 doesn't appear to be compatible with Windows 8.0, guinget version 0.1.2 or newer may not work on that version of Windows.
   - winget requires Windows 10 version 1809 or greater.
-- Architectures:
-  - guinget 64-bit requires an x86-64 (64-bit) CPU to run.
-  - guinget 32-bit can run on either an x86 (32-bit) CPU or an x86-64 (64-bit) CPU.
-  - guinget 32-bit also work on Windows 10 on ARM as a 32-bit application, though that's untested.
+- Architectures: x86 (32-bit) and x64 (64-bit).
+May also work on Windows 10 on ARM as a 32-bit application, though that's untested.
-  - **If unsure, use guinget 32-bit or install through winget, as that should get the correct build for your system.**
 - Hardware requirements:
   - Minimum: At least a 1.2 GHz CPU; 1 GB of RAM or more.
   - Recommended: At least a 2.5 GHz dual-core CPU; 2 GB of RAM or more.